Acxiom/metalus/docs/applications.md

 * [pipelineManager](pipeline-manager.md) - Performs lookups based on pipeline ids.
 Parameters for the _PipelineManager_ will attempt to parse objects and lists of objects.
 * _sparkUdfs_ - A list of UDF classes to register with the Spark session.
+* _json4sSerializers_ - Contains lists of custom serializer and enum serializer classes used by json4s.

 Using any of the options listed requires a JSON object that contains two parameters: